slerman12/Help-me/2-Opposing-views.md

 Intimacy healing is a step towards that, starting with medical institutions.

-Step 1: Get physical coercion, threatening, involuntary drugging, and unintelligent drugging out of the process.
+Step 1: Get physical coercion, other kinds of coercion, threatening, involuntary drugging, and unintelligent drugging out of the process.

 ## AI